FarkostInteractive/VerdantPage/Documentation/UserGuide/TypesAndGroups.md

 # Types and Groups
 {: .no_toc }

+Now that we know how to use VerdantObject and VerdantTerrain we can start to think about creating types to put on them.
+You might have noticed that the type list asks for VerdantInstantiables.
+This is a broad category that contains two different asset types:

 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

-Now that we know how to use VerdantObject and VerdantTerrain we can start to think about creating types to put on them.
-You might have noticed that the type list asks for VerdantInstantiables.
-This is a broad category that contains two different asset types:

 ## VerdantType

 Think of VerdantType as a combination of a material and a prefab.
 It is the blueprint from which Verdant will create countless instances populating the world.
-It describes which mesh to use, the scale, how stiff it should be in wind, all the way up to things like how densely instances should be placed at different distances.
+It describes which mesh to use, the scale, how stiff it should be in wind, and much more all the way up to things like how densely instances should be placed at different distances.
 Each type of foliage you want to add to the world, meaning each different flower, type of grass, bush, and so on will need its own VerdantType.
 In general you can think of one mesh as mapping to one VerdantType.

 You create VerdantTypes as assets in the Project view.
 Right click or use the + button in the upper left and select Verdant > VerdantType.
 Open the newly created type in the inspector and you'll find an abundance of parameters to play with.